Are Marketing and Ethics Mutually Exclusive?

 Ethical marketing is not a clearly defined list of rules or regulations; rather, a guideline or framework to help companies evaluate their marketing strategies and tactics.
 They develop them in accordance to their culture, their belief systems, and their views on right vs. wrong.
 As mentioned, earlier, anyone can develop a set of ethics, but actually living by them is an entirely different story.
 And the latter is where most of the issues lie when it comes to brands and marketers.
 Not to oversimplify it, but it boils down to: Do vs. say.

-Questionable, or perhaps outright unethical marketing practices, is rampant—in most, if not all, business sectors!
+Questionable, or perhaps outright unethical marketing practices, are rampant—in most, if not all, business sectors!
 From pharmaceuticals, to food and dining, to agriculture, to credit-scoring, to advertising itself, to politics, to law enforcement, to automotive and emissions, to recycling, to cosmetics, skincare and testing, to charity and transparency, to healthcare, to finance and trust, to energy, to news, to real estate and, to what has become the most important and high-profile concern: personal-data privacy.
 As you can see, the list is lengthy.
 And we all, in some form or other, have been adversely affected by unethical behaviours in marketing.

 Ethical marketers exercise sympathy and emotion, while unethical ones exploit them.
 Some unethical marketing practices could, for example, include those who intentionally evoke sadness, empathy—even rage— to effect or manipulate consumer decision-making.
 Such widely used tactics as fear, targeting disadvantaged people, or trickery, including bait-and-switch, where brands advertise something that is not really available or at the price communicated, just to get customers to come in, at which point they pitch them with other more expensive products.